2020s energy crisis: 2022

 German chancellor Olaf Scholz announced plans to build two new LNG terminals.
 Economy Minister Robert Habeck said Germany reached a long-term energy partnership with Qatar, one of the world's largest exporters of liquefied natural gas.
 Habeck said Germany plans to end imports of Russian natural gas by mid-2024.
 In May 2022, the European Commission proposed and approved a partial ban on oil imports from Russia, part of the economic response to the Russian invasion of Ukraine.
 On 18 May 2022, the European Union published plans to end its reliance on Russian oil, natural gas and coal by 2027.

 On 13 July 2022, the Kremlin expressed hope that a visit by President Biden to Saudi Arabia to boost OPEC oil production would not foster anti-Russian sentiments there.
 Russia is the largest oil and gas exporter after Saudi Arabia and enjoys a highly valued cooperation with the Arab country in the framework of the OPEC group.
-But at current levels, major Gulf producers have little to spare, and Russia blames international sanctions for higher energy prices around the world.
+At such levels, major Gulf producers had little to spare, and Russia blamed international sanctions for higher energy prices around the world.

 Since the June 2022 G7 meeting, plans had been circulating to cap the price of Russian energy commodities as initially suggested by U.S. Treasury Secretary Janet Yellen and E.U.
 Commission President Ursula von der Leyen, in order to lower price levels for Western nations and deprive Russia of its profits.
 After G7 finance ministers expressed their intention to implement a price cap, a Kremlin spokesman responded, "companies that impose a price cap will not be among the recipients of Russian oil."
 Energy analysts have also expressed skepticism that a price cap would be realistic because the coalition is "not broad enough"; OPEC+ called the plan "absurd".
-Likely the U.S. and the E.U. will attempt to follow through with the plan by limiting Russia's access to Western insurance services.
+The US and the EU would likely attempt to follow through with the plan by limiting Russia's access to Western insurance services.

 In June 2022, the United States government agreed to allow Italian company Eni and Spanish company Repsol to import oil from Venezuela to Europe to replace oil imports from Russia.
 French Finance Minister Bruno Le Maire said that France negotiated with the United Arab Emirates to replace some Russian oil imports.

-Additionally, on 15 June 2022, Israel, Egypt and the European Union signed a trilateral agreement to increase natural-gas sales to European countries seeking alternative sources to lessen their dependence on Russian energy supplies.
+On 15 June 2022, Israel, Egypt and the European Union signed a trilateral agreement to increase natural-gas sales to European countries seeking alternative sources to lessen their dependence on Russian energy supplies.
 In July 2022, the European Commission signed an agreement with Azerbaijan to increase natural gas imports.
 In August 2022, policy specialists at the International Monetary Fund recommended that governments institute windfall profits taxes targeted at economic rents in the energy sector, excluding renewable energy to prevent hindering its further development.